gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 *Beers* and *BAC* in the population.**

-The 95% confidence level corresponds to a 5% significance level test.
-The 95% CI is from 0.75 to 0.95, which does not contain 0, so we can reject the null hypothesis.
-We conclude that there is strong^[The interval is "far" from the reference value under the null (0) so this provides at least strong evidence.
-Without a p-value, we only really get a Reject or Fail to Reject the null answer at a selected confidence level that implies a particular significance level.] evidence to conclude that there is a linear relationship between *Beers* and *BAC* in OSU students.
-We'll revisit this example using the upcoming regression tools to explore the potential for more specific conclusions about this relationships.
+The 95% confidence level corresponds to a 5% significance level test and if the 95% CI does not contain 0, you know that the p-value would be less than 0.05 and if it does contain 0 that the p-value would be more than 0.05.
+The 95% CI is from 0.76 to 0.95, which does not contain 0, so we find strong evidence^[The interval is "far" from the reference value under the null (0) so this provides at least strong evidence.
+With using confidence intervals for tests, we really don't know much about the strength of evidence against the null hypothesis but the hypothesis test here is a bit more complicated to construct and understand and we will have to tolerate just having crude information about the p-value to assess strength of evidence.] against the null hypothesis and conclude that there is a linear relationship between *Beers* and *BAC* in OSU students.
+We'll revisit this example using the upcoming regression tools to explore the potential for more specific conclusions about this relationship.
 Note that for these inferences to be accurate, we need to be able to trust that the sample correlation is reasonable for characterizing the relationship between these variables along with the assumptions we will discuss below.

-\indent In this situation with randomly assigned levels of $x$ and a rejected null hypothesis of no relationship, we can further conclude that there is strong evidence that changing beer consumption **causes** changes in the *BAC*.
+\indent In this situation with randomly assigned levels of $x$ and strong evidence against the null hypothesis of no relationship, we can further conclude that changing beer consumption **causes** changes in the *BAC*.
 This is a much stronger conclusion than we can typically make based on correlation coefficients.
 Correlations and scatterplots are enticing for infusing causal interpretations in non-causal